Fruitful-Tools/sim-weekly-prayers/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Development Workflow

+This project uses automated code quality tools:

+- **Pre-commit hooks**: Code is automatically linted and formatted before commits
+- **ESLint**: Catches code quality issues and enforces consistent patterns
+- **Prettier**: Ensures consistent code formatting across the project
+- **Husky**: Manages Git hooks to run quality checks

+When you commit changes, the following will run automatically:
+1. ESLint will check and fix TypeScript/React files
+2. Prettier will format all staged files
+3. Only clean, formatted code will be committed